SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They usually have several performances both weekends.

-Below you will find the schedule for the first weekend on the Peace Plaza Stage.
-This is where many of the largest performances are held and they are very popular.
+This is where many of the largest performances are held, and they are very popular.

 You will find dozens of other performances at this year's event.
-Visit the official Cherry Blossom site for a full schedule of events.
+Visit the official Cherry Blossom site for a full schedule of events and to check for any last-minute changes.

 Are you still looking for a hotel for your stay?
 Here are several recommendations based on budget, amenities, and neighborhood.